payal101/UQ_1/README.md

 This project studies **uncertainty in linear regression predictions**.

-The main goal is to construct prediction intervals for a future observation \(y^*\) and check whether those intervals achieve their intended coverage.
+The main goal is to construct prediction intervals for a future observation \(y^*\) and evaluate whether those intervals achieve their intended coverage.

 The notebook compares **simulation-based, exact Gaussian, and Chernoff-bound approaches**.